PranayDomal/Machine-Learning-Projects/README.md

     - **Results:** Identified 5 well-separated customer segments with a peak Silhouette Score of ~0.55, capturing distinct spending patterns such as high-value customers, careful high-income customers, and impulsive low-income spenders.
 The clusters are interpretable and suitable for targeted marketing strategies.
     - **Technologies Used:** Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, K-Means Clustering, StandardScaler
     - **Project Link:** [View Repository](https://github.com/PranayDomal/Mall_Customers-KMeans)

+---

+## Feedback and Contact

+I welcome any feedback, suggestions, or questions you may have about the projects or any kind of sponsorships for the repository.
+Feel free to reach out to me via email at domalpranay@gmail.com

+Enjoy exploring my machine learning projects!